 Branford has not confined his music to the quartet context.
 In addition to guest turns with a legion of giants including Miles Davis, Dizzy Gillespie, Herbie Hancock and Sonny Rollins, he has excelled in duets with several major pianists, including his boyhood friend Harry Connick, Jr. Branford formed the Marsalis Music label in 2002, and under his direction it has documented his own music, talented new stars such as Miguel Zenon, and neglected older masters including one of Branford’s teachers, the late Alvin Batiste.
 Branford has also shared his knowledge as an educator, forming extended teaching relationships at Michigan State, San Francisco State and North Carolina Central Universities and conducting workshops at sites throughout the United States and the world.
 To learn more about Branford please visit

-For more details and/or to request an audition time please visit the FGO website.
+For more details visit Audiosocket’s website.

 The Atlanta Symphony Orchestra Talent Development Program was created 25 years ago to educate and promote classical music careers in the lives of young people of color.